Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 - Assistant Editor: edit multiple files in Xcode side-by-side
 - Simulator: test and run your app on a simulated iPhone on your computer

-We'll go through each of these tools as we build our Magic 8-Ball.
+We'll go through each of these tools more in-depth as we build our Magic 8-Ball.

 > [info]
 It's important to note, that Xcode contains many more advanced, powerful tools than the ones mentioned here.
 We won't go over the more advanced tools in this tutorial.